-In Section 11, Foundation preparation, the earthen foundation upon which RCC will be placed and has not been previously compacted shall be compacted with four (4) complete passes of the compacting equipment.
-The final excavated surface of the foundation area shall be examined and approved by the Engineer prior to placement of any RCC.
-All earthen surfaces on which RCC is placed shall be damp and at a surface temperature in excess of 35°F.
+In Section 11, Foundation preparation, the final compacted and graded subgrade surface of the foundation area shall be examined by a qualified representative of the Engineer and approved by the Engineer prior to placement of any RCC.
+All earthen surfaces on which RCC is placed shall be within the moisture content range specified on the drawings and at a surface temperature in excess of 35°F.